Humanitec-DemoOrg/aws-examples/iam-role-eks/Readme.md

 Documentation is available [here](https://github.com/nickhumanitec/humanitec-onboarding-aws-iam-user) on how to setup cross account roles.

 ## Example Humanitec Architecture
+Our examples use the  Humanitec Terraform Provider, documentation can be found [here](https://registry.terraform.io/providers/humanitec/humanitec/latest/docs).
 Within `main.tf` you will find context variables at the beginning.

 Below that, you will find: